 During the rule development process, staff conducted numerous site visits of the potentially affected facilities.
 During this time, staff learned of the many different types of beneficial use projects within each of the source categories.
+The pie charts below show the percent of gas that is used beneficially at each of the major source categories subject to PR 1118.1.
+For example, the 76 - 100 percent segment in purple represents the number of facilities that are beneficially using between 76 to 100 percent of the total gas generated at the facility.

 Most oil and gas sites that produce significant quantities of gas have incorporated beneficial use alternatives to reduce the amount of gas flared.
-Due to the high quality of produced gas, there are considerable opportunities for beneficial use, including pipeline injection or energy production (e.g. turbines, fuel cells, etc.).
+Due to the high quality of produced gas, there are considerable opportunities for beneficial use, including pipeline injection or energy production (e.g., turbines, fuel cells, etc.).
 While some sites are remote without a large energy demand, some sites are more energy intensive which makes it more cost effective to implement beneficial use projects that provide energy to the site or surrounding sources.